Check Out Lastminute

 It was narrow and dangerous and built without parapets so that people kept falling into the river.
 The width of the bridge was doubled by the construction of another alongside it.
 Two ribbed and pointed arches of the original Norman construction can still be seen on the eastern side and if you look under the bridge you can clearly see the join!

-On the bridge is a small building which was originally a chapel, the fish on the weather vane is a Gudgeon, an early christian symbol.
+On the bridge is a small building which was originally a chapel, the fish on the weather vane is a Gudgeon, an early Christian symbol.
 However, the chapel was later used as a small prison or "Blind House" where local Bradford-on-Avon drunks and troublemakers were left overnight to cool off !

 The Saxon Church of St Lawrence